philc/vimium/README.md

 [![Build Status](https://secure.travis-ci.org/philc/vimium.png?branch=master)](https://travis-ci.org/philc/vimium)

-Vimium is a Chrome extension that provides keyboard-based navigation and control in the spirit of the Vim editor.
+Vimium is a Chrome extension that provides keyboard-based navigation and control of the web in the spirit of the Vim editor.

 __Installation instructions:__